taylorhummon/crossword-builder/scraper/README.md

 ## Usage ##

-To download the crossword puzzle answers.
+To download the crossword puzzle answers run:
 ```
 python download.py
 ```

-Once that's done, you can dump the results into text files by running the following.
+Once that's done you can dump the results into text files.
 ```
 python dump.py
 ```